anirbandey303/algorithms/README.md

 # Algorithms 🌟 🌟 🌟

-## Collection of all Algorithms, Data Structures and LeetCode problems
+## Collection of all Algorithms, Data Structures and LeetCode problems for practice

 ## Requirements